-He graduated cum laude from Virginia Tech in 1990 with a bachelor's degree in history.
-He holds a master's degree in national security and strategic studies with distinction from the Naval WarCollege and a master's degree in military history from Norwich University.
+He graduated from the Virginia Tech Corps of Cadets in 1990 with a bachelor's degree in history.
+He holds a master's degree in national security and strategic studies from the Naval War College and a master's degree in military history from Norwich University.
+He is a nuclear-trained Surface Warfare Officer.